Tummy Tuck in Newport Beach

 Have Concerns About Tummy Tuck Surgery?

 As tummy tuck surgery requires incisions, you can expect bruising, swelling, and soreness in the abdominal region in the initial stage of your recovery.
 Prescribed medication can remedy this discomfort.
 Following your operation, you will need someone to drive you home and stay with you for the first night to help with all household chores and food preparation.
 While it is essential to get on your feet as soon as possible to promote circulation and prevent blood clots, you also want to take time to rest and relax.
 You must not lift anything over ten pounds for six weeks and should be cautious of bending over too much.
 Most patients resume working and their regular routines after 14 days.
 Strenuous physical activity should be avoided for at least six weeks.
+Learn more about your tummy tuck recovery by reading our blog.

 Some scarring will develop at the incision sites.
 Dr. Grazer places the incision low on the abdomen so that the resulting scars are easy to conceal.
 To prevent the worsening of this scarring, be sure to keep your incisions out of the sun and try to minimize any tugging or stretching of the incision during the healing process.
 Silicone strips and gel can be used to reduce the appearance of scars, and they are likely to fade with time.